brocklab/cashier/README.md

-### Extract lineage barcodes straight from trustably tagged 10X cellranger BAM output:
+### Extract lineage barcodes straight from trustably-tagged 10X cellranger output:

 ```
-We tag read names from the possorted.bam file with their 10X-corrected whitelisted cell and umi barcodes, then check reads for our expressed barcode tags, outputing the fastq of adapter-detected trimmed reads to fastq, whence we translate to a tsv:
+We tag read names from the possorted.bam file with their 10X-corrected whitelisted cell and umi barcodes, then check reads for our expressed barcode tags, outputing a fastq of adapter-detected trimmed reads, whence we translate to a tsv:

 first use samtools to convert possorted.bam > possorted.sam